Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Scenarios and Tasks

 \subsection{Optimization-Based Static View}

-A common abstraction of coverage and relay placement is to maximize the amount of demand covered within a service radius while penalizing relocation costs, where facilities represent drones and demand represents ground nodes.
+A common abstraction of coverage and relay placement is to maximize the amount of demand covered within a service radius while penalizing relocation costs, where facility locations represent drones and demand points represent ground nodes.
 Let $\mathbf{p}_i^0$ be the current position of UAV $i$, and let $\mathbf{p}_i$ be its placement decision.
 A simplified maximum-coverage objective can be written as

 where $w_j$ is a node priority weight and $r_{cov}$ is the service/coverage radius.
 This problem is NP-hard; to provide an optimization-based reference, we discretize candidate UAV locations and solve a mixed-integer linear programming (MILP) formulation of (\ref{eq:mclp_obj}) offline, which serves as an approximate upper bound on the attainable coverage for static snapshots.
-We highlight that MILP requires intensive computation and therefore not suitable for online control.
+However, MILP is computationally intensive and is therefore not suitable for online control.